cmdruid/workshops/frost-workshop/slides.md

 <img src="static/lagrange.jpg" style="padding-left:50px;height:300px;width:400px;"/>

 <!--
+  * Before we started with a polynomial, then produced data points by evaluating x.

+  * With interpolation, we start with the data points, and create the polynomial.

+  * We use these data points to create a new polynomial, which models these points.

+  * By evaluating P(x), we can produce new data points in the set.

+  * These new data points carry the same relationship as the original points.

-  * New data points will follow the "curve" that passes through the existing set of points.
+  * (i.e they will follow the "curve" that passes through the existing set)

-  * This is only part of the formula.
+  * Note: This is only part of the formula.
 Not pictured is the Basis Polynomials (L).
 -->

 ---

 # Shamir Secret Shares

+* Create a set of numbers from **a1** to **a$_{t-1}$**.

 * Create the following polynomial of degree (**t - 1**) with constant term **S**:

   **P1(x) = **S** + a1x + a2x$^{2}$ + ... + a$_{t-1}$x$^{t-1}$**

-* For each **P1(x)** we evaluate, we receive a new point (called a "share").
+* For each **P1(x)** we evaluate, we receive a data point (called a "share").

-* Using **t** number of shares, we create a second polynomial via interpolation.
+* Using interpolation, we create a second polynomial using **t** number of shares.

   **P2(x) = y$_{1}$L$_{1}$(x) + y$_{2}$L$_{2}$(x) + ... + y$_{t}$L$_{t}$(x)**